March 25, 2012

 To learn to do cadencia, you first need to learn to swing your leg.
 You need to lift the hip on the free leg side until that leg hangs loosely and can dangle freely like a pendulum.
 You need to keep the knee and ankle straight so the leg looks long and can swing gracefully.
 Now, imagine that your leg does not start from the hip but from the chest, that is, imagine everything below your chest is your leg.
 The chest is where you and your partner connect.
 It can serve as a fixed point to swing everything below as a whole.
 That way, not only your leg appears longer, but your entire body also looks tall and elegant.

 Cadencia is teamwork and will not happen without man's initiative.
 Leaders must be aware that whether the follower's body swings to music depends in part on the lead.
-Often, the woman fails to step on the beat because her body is led to swing too little or too much, too slow or too fast, disabling her foot to land on the beat.
+Often, the woman fails to step on the beat because her body is led to swing too little or too much, too slow or too fast, disabling her foot to land naturally on the beat.
 An experienced man generates just enough swing, so the woman’s foot will land exactly on the beat.
-Likewise, a skilled woman times the swing of her body, hip and leg to the music as well.
+Likewise, a skilled woman times the swing of her body to the music as well.
 She does her part to complement his lead.

 The following video illustrates this technique: